 "We'll have to go out for a drink before you go."
 She put her hands on my shoulders and it caught me by surprise as she reached over and began to kiss me.
 I had no trouble responding and we stood in the middle of the restroom locked in a passionate embrace.

 The corporal looked in.
 "Pack it in you two.
 I don't want to see none of that while you're on duty.
 Go and check your truck, Dale, you have to deliver to Kenley today you know.
 And Mansfield, if you don't want the morning off, I can soon find you something to do.
 Though perhaps a cold shower might do the pair of you some good."

-I reported to Corporal Keen and received my instructions, I prepared my kit ready to leave at a moment's notice, but there were no further developments and the weeks drew in towards Christmas.
+I made my way over to the Station Headquarters and reported to Corporal Keen to received my instructions.
+I prepared my kit ready to leave at a moment's notice, but there were no further developments and the weeks drew in towards Christmas.